RRM6688/ryland_hockey/README.md

 # Intro
-Hello this is a introdution to my mite hockey player
+Hello, this is an introdution to my mite hockey player.